Zebralog/drupal-azure-db-connect/README.md

 # Drupal & Azure: Auto connect to linked database

-When running drupal as a web app in the azure cloud, this snippet saves you the manual database configuration.
+When running drupal as a web app in the azure cloud, this snippet spares you the manual database configuration.

+## Installation

+In your drupal root, copy this directory into sites/default.
+Include drupal-azure-db-connect.php in your settings.php.

+    // in your settings.php
+    // ...
+    include_once('drupal-azure-db-connect.php');

 ## Use SSL for requests to cleardb